je-suis-tm/web-scraping/README.md

 Once we have gathered everything we need, we can simply do

-`session.post(url,headers={iamnotarobot:True},data={username:brazzers,password:i<3ellahughes})`
+`session.post(url,headers={'iamnotarobot':True},data={'username':'lanarhodes4avn','password':'i<3ellahughes'})`

-Usually, the session will automatically update its cookie.
-And if the website gives a token in its response (CQF does not), we can simply do
+The session will automatically update its cookie after posting a form.
+Generally speaking, the website gives a token in return (CQF does not).
+And the response is likely to be in JSON format, then we do

-`session.headers.update({token:lanarhodes4avn})`
+`session.headers.update({'token':response.json()['token']})`

-We have obtained the security clarance now.
+We have obtained the security clearance now.
+We can snoop around every corner as we please.
 Quite simple, isn't it?
-If you crave for a challenge, why don't you start with scrapping private instagram account?
+For more details, feel free to click <a href=https://github.com/je-suis-tm/web-scraping/blob/master/CQF.py>CQF</a>.
+If you crave for a bigger challenge, why don't you start with scraping a private instagram account?

 #### 2. Database (LME)